Employment

 - Manages triage and provides clinical care to all student athletes, utilizing accepted NATA and BOC standards for quality care.
 This includes direct provision of care, proper documentation and reporting of care, and routine review of standing orders.
 This applies to and includes both immediate treatment and continuing rehabilitation and care of acute and non-acute status student athletes.

-- Coordinate with Head Athletic Trainer for practice schedule and game coverage during the school year and the “Early Return” sessions for start of year, Thanksgiving, Winter and Spring breaks.
+- Coordinate with Head Athletic Trainer for practice schedule and game coverage during the school year including Saturday coverage, preseasons, Thanksgiving, Winter and Spring breaks.
+Provide coverage for summer sports camps hosted at Prep.

-- Engages in necessary and regular collaboration and case management with the Head Athletic Trainer and Team Physicians.
-Implements physician orders and notes as instructed.
+- Engages in necessary and regular collaboration and case management with the Head Athletic Trainer, Team Physicians, and Director of Strength & Conditioning.

-- Engages in necessary and regular collaboration and case management with the Director of Athletics and members of the school and local community at large; including but not limited to school counseling staff, school learning center, dorm and student life staff and school administration.
+- Engages in necessary and regular collaboration and case management with the Athletic Director and members of the school and local community at large; including but not limited to school counseling staff, Academic Dean, dorm and student life staff and other school administration.

 - Engages in necessary and regular collaboration and case management with parents/guardians of students and students’ individual primary medical providers and specialists.

-- Follows Athletic Training Room (ATR) Policy and Procedure as presented in ATR Policy and Procedure Manual, pertaining to operational and administrative duties and requirements for all ATR staff.
+- Follows Athletic Training Facility (ATF) Policy and Procedure as presented in ATF Policy and Procedure Manual, pertaining to operational and administrative duties and requirements for all ATF staff.

-- Assists the Head Athletic Trainer in developing, implementing, and reviewing ATR policy, procedure, and clinical guidelines.
+- Assists the Head Athletic Trainer in developing, implementing, and reviewing Emergency Action Plan policy, procedure, and clinical guidelines.
 Assists in maintenance of practice guidelines and standards of care.

-- Participates in routine Athletic Training Room operational duties including but not limited to inventory management, housekeeping, competition and practice and practice preparation.
+- Participates in routine Athletic Training Facility operational duties including but not limited to inventory management, AED management, housekeeping, competition and practice preparation.

 - Perform injury management and rehabilitation of all student related musculoskeletal injuries/sports medicine related injuries.
 Includes but not limited to injury prevention, concussion care and management, triage/trauma care and rehabilitation, post-operative care and rehabilitation.

-- Implement/Perform therapeutic exercise techniques for musculoskeletal injuries.
-Utilize manual therapy techniques including but not limited to soft tissue mobilization and joint mobes.
+- Implement/perform therapeutic exercise techniques for musculoskeletal injuries.
+Utilize manual therapy techniques including but not limited to soft tissue mobilization and joint mobilizations.

 - Assist Head Athletic Trainer with CPR certification of all coaches.

-- Maintains up to date credentials and certifications as expected of position.
+- Maintain up to date credentials and certifications, as required.

-- Participates in ongoing continuing education as required by the Board of Certification for Athletic Trainers (50 CEU’s / 2 years).
+- Participate in ongoing continuing education as required by the Board of Certification for Athletic Trainers (50 CEU’s / 2 years).

-- Performs duties and responsibilities in a professional manner with attention to customer service, quality care, team collaboration, open communication, clear organization, colleague respect, confidentiality laws, patient rights, and patient respect.
+- Performs duties and responsibilities in a professional manner with attention to, quality care, team collaboration and respect, open communication, clear organization, confidentiality laws, patient rights, and patient respect.

 - Performs other duties as assigned by the Head Athletic Trainer and/or Athletic Director.